law-assist/DACN-242/README.md

     ‼️***For guideline on development, please check the documentation on ***`dev`*** branch***

-- feature branches: please go to the respective submodule repository to integrate new feature into it instead of add it directly to the parent repo
+- feature branches: please go to the respective submodule repository to integrate new feature into it instead of adding it directly to the parent repo

 ## Clone the repository
 ### Clone the parent repo